-Information about Open Enrollment
+Information about Open Enrollment Requests for School Placement

 Open Enrollment

 An Open Enrollment period is held prior to the end of February of each year.
 Only during this period, parents/guardians of students entering certain grades, and who reside within district boundaries, may apply to enroll their child in district schools outside their designated attendance area.